pghvlaans/sbotools/development/index.md

 * Customizable color output with a setting to turn it off
 * A setting to turn off sbotools output wrapping
+* Installation status reporting in sbofind
+* Time-of-installation reporting in sboinstall